![]() |

 where the binary-data is a string of hexadecimal numbers which represents a string of bytes.

-For compatability reasons with the XML technology, TeXmacs also
+For compatibility reasons with the XML technology, TeXmacs also

 supports the serialization of TeXmacs documents in the XML format.